Wales Act 1978

 The Wales Act 1978 (c.
 52) was an act of the Parliament of the United Kingdom intended to introduce a limited measure of self-government in Wales through the creation of a Welsh Assembly.
 The act never took effect as a result of the "no" vote in 1979 Welsh devolution referendum and was repealed in 1979.

+Provisions

+The act envisaged no separation between the executive and the legislature, similarly to the Government of Wales Act 1998.

 Referendum and repeal

 The Wales Act 1978 included a requirement for a "post-legislative" referendum to be held in Wales to approve the Act's coming into force.

 The referendum was held on 1 March 1979.
 The proposal was defeated with a total of 243,048 (20.26%) voting favour of an Assembly and 956,330 (79.74%) voting against.

 As a result of the negative referendum outcome, the Act never took effect, and was repealed in accordance with the Act's own provisions by the Wales Act 1978 (Repeal) Order 1979.